XiaoxiaoSun0321/global_mean_field_power/README.md

 ## Features

-- Feature 1: Description of feature 1.
+- Feature 1: Two versions have been provided to run in both Matlab and Python.
-- Feature 2: Description of feature 2.
+- Feature 2: Example in both enviroment has been provided
-- Feature 3: Description of feature 3.

 ## Contributing